The Department of Health and Social Care (DHSC) has today (24/05/2022) granted the following list of price concessions:

 A. No. Reimbursement will be based on the prescribed strength and quantity (Please note that the ‘PC’ endorsement is not a sufficient endorsement in this situation).
 If contractors believe it is in the patients best interest to ‘double up’ to support patient care, contractors are advised to return the prescription to the prescriber so they can make a clinical decision and if necessary amend the prescription to ensure correct reimbursement.

 It is helpful to inform the PSNC Dispensing and Supply Team about the shortage.
-If there is a long term supply problem, PSNC can make an application to the Department of Health to remove the product from the Drug Tariff.
+If there is a long term supply problem, PSNC can make an application to the Department of Health and Social Care to remove the product from the Drug Tariff.

 Q. I have received a prescription for a Part VIIIB unlicensed medicine but cannot obtain it at the Part VIIIB price, what should I do?